julp/haytni/guides/channels_and_live_view.md

   stack Haytni.LiveViewPlugin
 ```

-Then, in your endpoint (lib/your_app_web/endpoint.ex), you should fine something live that:
+Then, in your endpoint (lib/your_app_web/endpoint.ex), you should find something like that:

 ```elixir
 socket "/socket", YourAppWeb.UserSocket,